Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Abstract

 \section{Abstract}

-Not all errors are created equal.
-This is especially true for many key machine learning applications.
-In the case of classification tasks, the severity of errors can be summarized under the form of a \emph{cost matrix}, which assesses the gravity of confusing each pair of classes.
-When the target classes are organized into a hierarchical structure, this matrix defines a metric.
-We propose to integrate this metric in a new and versatile classification layer in order to model the disparity of errors.
-Our method relies on jointly learning a feature-extracting network and a set of class representations, or \emph{prototypes}, which incorporate the error metric into their relative arrangement in the embedding space.
-Our approach allows for consistent improvement of the severity of the network's errors with regard to the cost matrix.
-Furthermore, when the induced metric contains insight on the data structure, our approach improves the overall precision as well.
+In many classification tasks, the set of target classes can be organized into a hierarchy.
+This structure induces a semantic distance between classes, and can be summarized under the form of a \emph{cost matrix}, which defines a finite metric on the class set.
+In this paper, we propose to model the hierarchical class structure by integrating this metric in the supervision of a \textit{prototypical network}.
+Our method relies on jointly learning a feature-extracting network and a set of class prototypes whose relative arrangement in the embedding space follows an hierarchical metric.
+We show that this approach allows for a consistent improvement of the error rate weighted by the cost matrix when compared to traditional methods and other prototype-based strategies.
+Furthermore, when the induced metric contains insight on the data structure, our method improves the overall precision as well.
 Experiments on four different public datasets---from agricultural time series classification to depth image semantic segmentation---validate our approach.